This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-1. DRY BRINE: Ideally 10-24 hours before making this recipe, dry brine the chicken.
+• DRY BRINE: Ideally 10-24 hours before making this recipe, dry brine the chicken.
 Place the chicken on clean surface.
 Remove the neck, giblets, and wipe down the bird using paper towels.
-You’ll want to take 1 teaspoon of salt and rub the inside cavity of the chicken with the salt.
-Take the remaining 3 teaspoons of kosher salt combine with the baking soda and dry rub the outside of the chicken, including the underside, with this mixture.
+Using 1 teaspoon of salt, season and rub the inside cavity of the chicken.
+Take the remaining 3 teaspoons of salt combine with the baking soda and dry rub the outside of the chicken with this mixture.
 Be sure to get under the wings, and all around the thighs.
 Place the chicken on a wire rack set on top of a baking sheet and place in the lowest rack of the refrigerator.

-2. SEASON: Position a rack in the enter of the oven and preheat the oven to 450ºF.
+• SEASON: Position a rack in the enter of the oven and preheat the oven to 450ºF.
 Line a sheet pan with foil, top with a wire rack and set aside for now.
-Remove the chicken from the refrigerator while the oven is preheating.
-Wipe the entire chicken down with a paper towel to remove any moisture that might be on the skin, including the inside cavity.
-In a bowl, combine the rosemary, fresh thyme, black pepper, paprika and garlic powder.
+Remove chicken from refrigerator while the oven is preheating.
+Wipe the entire chicken down with a paper towel to get rid of moisture, including the inside cavity.
+In a small bowl, combine rosemary, thyme, black pepper, paprika and garlic powder.
 Rub the bird with the high heat oil (or ghee.)
 Sprinkle the inside cavity with a bit of the seasoning.
 Rub the spice mix all over the outside of the chicken.
-Cut the lemon into quarters.
 Place the lemon inside the cavity.
 Place the chicken on the wire rack.
 Using kitchen twine, tie the legs of the bird together and tuck the wings under the bird so that the tips don’t burn.

-3. BAKE: Roast the chicken for 12 minutes at 450ºF, then drop the oven temperature down to 350ºF and continue roasting the chicken for 50-70 minutes or until the chicken reads 163ºF on an instant read thermometer when tested in the thickest part.
+• BAKE: Roast chicken for 12 minutes at 450ºF, then drop the oven temperature down to 350ºF and continue roasting for 50-70 minutes or until the chicken reads 160ºF on an instant read thermometer when tested in the thickest part.
 At that point, remove the chicken from the oven, carryover cooking will cook the chicken as it rests and it will hit 165ºF.
-Let the chicken rest for at least 15 minutes before carving.
-The chicken will retain its juiciness better this way!
+Let the chicken rest for at least 15 minutes before carving so the juices don't run out.

 Notes

-• For best results, I do suggest dry brining the chicken.
-Please see the post for why it's important to dry brine the chicken.
-If you do not dry brine the chicken, omit the baking soda.
+• For best results, dry brining the chicken.
+If you do not dry brine, omit the baking soda.

 • A larger chicken will also work for this recipe, however, you’ll want to increase 1 teaspoon of salt for every pound of chicken you use over what is listed and you’ll also need to roast the chicken for longer; about 15-20 minutes more per pound.